 Design

 We used an interrupted time series analysis of aggregated weekly hospital ED admissions.
 The total daily emergency admission data of three major public hospitals in Santiago were gathered from 2015 to 2019 for both consultations and hospitalizations and aggregated into a weekly sum, according to ISO-8601.
-Two incomplete weeks were discarded: the first week of 2015 (from Thursday, January 1st, to Sunday, January 4th), and the last week of 2020 (from Monday, December 30rd, to Tuesday, December 31st).
+Two incomplete weeks were discarded: the first week of 2015 (from Thursday, January 1st, to Sunday, January 4th) and the last week of 2020 (from Monday, December 30th, to Tuesday, December 31st).
 The data were then refined to isolate cases from ages 15 - 64, as most protesters were within this age range,10 and cases were categorized according to their primary cause of admission.

 Chile’s capital, Santiago, was one of the areas most affected by the social protests in 2019, particularly around the historic focal point of social protest known as “Plaza Baquedano”, “Plaza Italia”, and more recently, “Plaza Dignidad”.
 We included cases from tertiary public hospitals located within 3 kilometers of this focal point (Hospital de Urgencia Asistencia Pública, Hospital del Salvador de Santiago, and Complejo Hospitalario San José).
 Two of these hospitals are within 1 kilometer of the “Plaza”.
 The ED’s from the included hospitals are reference centers in the city, being among the largest hospitals in the region with about 2 million of the assigned adult population.
 The Hospital de Urgencia Asistencia Pública is a national referent center for severe trauma and burns.